 There are over 16,000 lessons that include reading, literature, language arts, math, history & social studies, science, visual and performing arts, P.E., Spanish, HTML coding, healthy living, and personal finance with a library of over 100 classic e-books like Tom Sawyer and Treasure Island.
 A student account is free.
 A parent account is currently $50 at the time of this writing and gives you access to detailed reports including attendance tracking, transcript creation, diplomas, and more.
 This curriculum is ONLINE, so you will need access to a computer and the internet.

 This is NOT my favorite type of curriculum.
-I don’t like computer-based curricula at all.
-I used the computer as a tool, but I preferred my kids to hold and read real books when possible.
-However, some of you are looking for something that’s more self-contained and hands-off parent-wise.
+I don’t like most computer-based curricula at all (with a few exceptions).
+However, some of you may be looking for something that’s more self-contained and hands-off parent-wise.
 Discovery K12 might fit the bill.

 Easy Peasy All-In-One Homeschool Grades: K-12